milkfarm/redmine_bitbucket_hook/README.md

 #### BitBucket

 This means you need to add its SSH keys on BitBucket.
-If the user doesn't already have an SSH key, generate one and add the public SSH key as a Deploy Key for the repository on BitBucket (or as one of your own keys, if you prefer that).
+If the user doesn't already have an SSH key, generate one and add the public SSH key as a Deployment Key for the repository on BitBucket (or as one of your own keys, if you prefer that).

 #### Local repository